Homemade Diets for Dogs

 30%-50% (1/3 to 1/2) of the diet should be raw meaty bones, such as chicken necks, backs, wings and leg quarters, lamb breast, lamb necks, pork necks, pork riblets, beef necks (usually only consumed by large dogs), turkey necks, etc. These can also include canned fish, such as jack mackerel, pink salmon, or sardines (preferably packed in water rather than oil) -- do not feed much tuna, as it does not include bones and is higher in mercury.
 Be careful when feeding anything round and meaty, that your dog does not try to swallow it whole, which can lead to choking.
 Parts to especially watch out for include turkey necks (large dogs), chicken necks (small dogs), and ox tails.

-Most raw diets are high in fat.
+Most raw diets are extremely high in fat.
 Unless your dog is extremely active and has difficulty keeping weight on, it's best to remove skin from poultry, cut off separable fat, and stick to parts that are not overly fatty.

 5% liver.
 Liver is nutritionally dense, providing nutrients that are hard to find in other foods.
 It should be a part of every diet, or you will need to provide suitable supplements to make up for its lack.
 Other organs such as kidney are also good, but should not be substituted for liver on a regular basis.
 Too much organ meat at one time can lead to loose stools.
 It's better to feed small amounts daily or every other day, rather than large amounts once or twice a week.
-Note I have revised my recommendation for liver down from 10%, as I no longer think that much is needed.

 The rest a mixture of the following: